-Valid supporting evidence that the student lacks a particular personal or professional characteristic or ability required must accompany the recommendation for dismissal.
-Files must show evidence of prior counseling with the student and other precautions taken and should contain written documentation of requests to remediate the problem.
+Valid supporting evidence that the student exhibits an unprofessional or unethical behavior or lacks a particular personal or professional characteristic or ability required must accompany the recommendation for dismissal.
+Files must show evidence of prior counseling with the student and other precautions taken and should contain written documentation of requests to remediate the problem or identified behavior.